Plymouth, NH

 215 people

-As of 2023, 4.8% of Plymouth, NH residents (234 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 4.8% of Plymouth, NH residents (234 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Plymouth, NH was 4.86%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Plymouth, NH compared to that of it's neighboring and parent geographies.